Lesson 3 of 7 - grow a pro-grief family

 • Spiritual level - regaining and stabilizing our spiritual faith if it was weakened by our losses.

-2) We also believe that adults and kids can get stuck or blocked in the grieving process if they don’t feel safe enough to grieve.
-The adults in each of our family homes are in charge of (a) grieving their own losses well; (b) making each of our homes a safe, supportive place to mourn, and (c) helping each of us grieve well over time.
+2) We believe that adults and kids can get stuck or blocked in the grieving process if they don’t have seven requisites.
+The adults in each of our family homes are responsible for...

 • why we lost it,

-• how we really feel about losing it.
+• how we really feel about our loss and it's impacts.

-And we believe it's good to talk openly about prized things that are gone for good - over and over if we need to, until the hurt and anger and sadness stay down.
+4) We believe it's good to talk openly about prized things that are gone for good - over and over if we need to, until the hurt, anger, confusion, and sadness stay down.
 The other half of talking is listening with our hearts, without judgment, to ourselves and each other.
 That really helps!

 "I hurt!"